adphi-lp/adphi-www/docpad/src/render/house.html.md

 <h2>Pub</h2>

-The Pub, also known as the Sign Room, is one of the most recently renovated rooms in the house, as it was the pledge project of our 2018 pledge class, <a href="/brothers/wolfpack.html">Wolfpack</a>.
+The Pub, also known as the Sign Room, is one of the most recently renovated rooms in the house, as it was the pledge project of our 2018 pledge class, Wolfpack.
 Besides the signs and bar (pictured below), the room also boasts our Foosball table and multiple couches ideal for relaxing on a weekend night.

 <img src="/images/pub.jpg">